Club-Michas/WAScamDisruptor/README.md

-# WhatsAppScamDisruptor 🚫📱
+# WAScamDisruptor 🚫📱

-**WhatsAppScamDisruptor** is a lightweight, open-source Python script designed to ethically disrupt scam operations on WhatsApp by flooding scam groups with automated messages.
+**WAScamDisruptor** is a lightweight, open-source Python script designed to ethically disrupt scam operations on WhatsApp by flooding scam groups with automated messages.
 Inspired by the scambaiting community, this tool helps raise awareness and waste scammers’ time, so they have less of it to target real victims.

 > ⚠️ For educational and awareness purposes only.
 Use responsibly.